Chemotherapy for soft tissue sarcoma

 - tiny red or purple spots on the skin that may look like a rash.

-Some people may need a drip to give them extra platelets.
+Tell your doctor if you have any unexplained bruising or bleeding.
+You may need a drip to give you extra platelets.
 This is called a platelet transfusion.

-If you feel sick, take small sips of fluids and eat small amounts often.
-If you continue to feel sick, or if you vomit more than once in 24 hours, contact the hospital as soon as possible.
-They will give you advice and may change the anti-sickness drug to one that works better for you.
+Your doctor will give you anti-sickness drugs to help prevent or control sickness during your treatment.
+Take the drugs exactly as your nurse or pharmacist tells you.
+It is easier to prevent sickness than to treat it after it has started.If you feel sick, take small sips of fluids often and eat small amounts regularly.
+It is important to drink enough fluids.
+If you continue to feel sick, or are sick (vomit) more than once in 24 hours, contact the hospital as soon as possible.
+They will give you advice.
+Your doctor or nurse may change the anti-sickness drug to one that works better for you.

+This treatment may cause a sore mouth and throat.
+You may also get mouth ulcers.
+This can make you more likely to get a mouth or throat infection.
 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

-If your mouth is sore:
+If your mouth or throat is sore:

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help